Glossary & FAQs

 AFIS Match

-AFIS stands for Automated Fingerprint Identification System and is a feature including within BlindSite, replacing manual fingerprint comparison with digital matching, enabling rapid identification in the field without any connectivity.
+AFIS stands for Automated Fingerprint Identification System and is a feature including within BlindSite.
+This fully integrated capability provides a 2-step process: first, a fully automated feature mark-up (minutiae) on a captured mark, followed by a direct comparison search against the hosted database.
+This provides a rapid tool for potential identification in the field, within minutes, without requiring any form of connectivity (no WiFi, cellular or Bluetooth).
 Our AFIS is provided by ROC, ranked #1 globally for fingerprint recognition speed and accuracy by NIST.

 ALS

-Alternate Light Sources is a traditional forensic tool which emits light at specific wavelegth causing materials to absorb, reflect or fluoresce in different ways, enabling evidence detection.
+Alternate Light Sources (ALS) is a traditional forensic tool which emits light at specific wavelength causing materials to absorb, reflect, scatter or fluoresce in different ways, enabling evidence detection.
 It typically requires additional external setup at the scene, which can increase examination time and workflow complexity.

 Case Management Sytem